5 Things You Might Not Know About VA Home Loans

 VA Loans — Your VA loan does not expire.

 VA Loan Approval — The approval on your VA loan could expire.
 If you go get a pre-approval from Low VA Rates today, there will be an expiration on that pre-approval.
-If you go beyond your pre-approval expiration date, we will just look your documents over and give you a new pre-approval (unless something has changed that causes us not to be able to approve your loan).
+If you go beyond your pre-approval expiration date, we will just look at your documents over and give you a new pre-approval (unless something has changed that causes us not to be able to approve your loan).

 4. Do VA Home Loans Require an Inspection?